ishimwepati/To-Do-list/README.md

 <!-- INTRO -->
 # 📖 Portfolio <a name="about-project"></a>

 > This is a To Do List project with just HTML and CSS using ES6 using WebPack

 ## 🛠 Built With <a name="built-with"></a>
 1. HTML
 2. Linters
 3. JavaScript ES6
 4. CSS
+5. WebPack
 ### Tech Stack <a name="tech-stack"></a>

 > This is a version with both view Desktop and Mobile Version